Duquesne University: Residential life

 More than 3,600 students live at Duquesne University in five residence halls and one apartment complex.
 Assumption Hall, built in the 1950s, was the first residential hall on Duquesne's campus, and can accommodate 300 residents.
-Freshman dormitories include St. Ann's Hall and St. Martin's Hall, which were opened in the 1960s.
-The largest dormitory facility is Duquesne Towers, which houses 1,200 students, including Greek organizations.
+Freshman residence halls include St. Ann's Hall and St. Martin's Hall, which were opened in the 1960s.
+The largest facility is Duquesne Towers, which houses 1,200 students, including Greek organizations.
 Other facilities include Vickroy Hall, built in 1997, and Brottier Hall, which was formerly an apartment complex before its purchase by the university in 2004.

 On March 10, 2010, the university announced plans to construct a new residence hall.
 The need for a new residence hall was explained in a news release as being as the result of "retention rates well above national averages and a desire voiced by students to remain on campus during their junior and senior years".
 The new hall was constructed on the former site of Des Places Hall, an academic building named after Claude Poullart des Places, the founder of the Spiritan congregation.
 The hall retained its name and was opened for the fall 2012 semester.